jcoglan/vault/README.markdown

 `vault` takes your passphrase and a service name and generates a hash from them using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2).
 It then encodes the bits of this hash using a 94-character alphabet, subject to the given character constraints.
-This design makes sure that each password is very hard to break by brute force, and ensures that the discovery of one service's password does not lead to other accounts being compromised.
+This design means that each password is very hard to break by brute force, and ensures that the discovery of one service's password does not lead to other accounts being compromised.
 It also means you can tailor the output to the character set accepted by each service.
+The use of a deterministic hash function means we don't need to store your passwords since they can easily be regenerated;
+this means there's no storage to sync or keep secure.

 ## License